SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 **Please read this project specification carefully and keep track of the updates!!!**.

 **IMPORTANT NOTE: We try our best to make this specification as clear as possible and cover all the problems we met during our testing.
 However, it is not uncommon for us to still miss important details in this specification.
-If there is anything unclear, you should submit issues in this repository or contact the instructors and SAs immediately, rather than guessing what you are required to do.
+If anything is unclear, you should submit issues in this repository or contact the instructors and SAs immediately rather than guessing what you must do.
 Again, if you have any questions, please confirm with the instructors and SAs before starting**.

-Group: You need to form a group of 2 or 3 students to complete this project.
+Group: This is a group project.
+You must form a group of 2 or 3 students to complete this project.

 ## 1 Requirements